 Selling here means selling the idea of being an active member of that company.
 Similar to selling the pen, if a manager can convince employees that company will fulfill their own needs, then the manager will get motivated employees. and they will be employees for the idea, not the salary.

 There are two types of employees:

 Employee for the salary (let us call him Type S): he mainly works for the salary.
 Therefore, he will just work during the working hours and finish his own tasks and no more.
 Once he finds another opportunity with a higher salary, he will join it right away.

 Employee for the idea (let us call him Type I): That employee believes in the company.
 He will do his best to make the company succeed.
-He will do his tasks, volunteer to help others, work for extra hours when needed, promote the company to his friends, and he will tend to rejects offers from other companies.
+He will do his tasks, volunteer to help others, work for extra hours when needed, promote the company to his friends, and he will tend to reject offers from other companies.
 That type is what managers prefer.

 Fact is no one is 100% type S or Type I. Actually, we all stand in a large gray zone between the two types.
 However, some are close to type S while others are close to type I. In other words, every employee is a mix of both types but we vary in the percentages.

 What is in it for me

-Selling to employee is not an easy job.
+Selling to employees is not an easy job.
 The employee will expect an answer for a six-words question: “What is in it for me?”